kichichoi102/opengpt-workout-tracker/README.md

 # opengpt-workout-tracker
-Leverages Nutritionix OpenAI GPT3 NLP model to classify exercise log text and write to Google Sheets If a user inputs an exercise they did, eg. `ran a 10km marathon`, then this would be categorized into `Running`, and Nutritionix will approximate your Calories spend and duration based on your given personal info!
+Leverages Nutritionix OpenAI GPT3 NLP model to classify exercise log text and write to Google Sheets.

+If a user inputs an exercise they did, eg. `ran a 10km marathon`, then this would be categorized into `Running`, and Nutritionix will approximate your `Calories spent` and `exercise duration` based on your given personal info!

 ## Setup Nutritionix API Credentials
 1. Clone repository